Asian shares advance on US-China trade hopes

+People walk past an electronic board showing Hong Kong share index outside a local bank in Hong Kong, Monday, April 15, 2019.
 Asian markets were broadly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.
+(AP Photo/Vincent Yu)

+Asian markets were mostly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.

 Continue Reading Below